VHF vs. UHF: What Wireless FM System Is Ideal for You?

-All FM wireless microphones and transmitter/receiver systems operate using radio waves, which (in modern times at least) are measured in cycles per second.
+All FM wireless microphones, transmitter and receiver systems operate using radio waves, which (in modern times at least) are measured in cycles per second.
 These waves are measured in megahertz (mHz, or millions of hertz).

 VHF (Very High Frequency) transmissions occupy the frequency bands from 30 to 225 mHz.
-Some of this bandwidth was once taken up by the pre-digital TV channels 2-13, but now almost all of it is used by low-power wireless devices, FM radio and other communications, emergency providers, and some digital TV stations.
+Some of this bandwidth was once taken up by the pre-digital TV channels 2-13, but now almost all of it is used by low-power wireless devices, FM radio and other communications, emergency providers and some digital TV stations.

 Should You Choose a VHF or UHF device?

-For this reason, UHF wireless microphone systems tend to be the choice for live music venues and other operators for whom sound quality and interference-free performance is key.
+It’s important that you choose the right product, especially if you’re using wireless mics.
+UHF wireless microphone systems tend to be the choice for live music venues and other operators for whom sound quality and interference-free performance is key.

 To sum it up: If you’re on a budget, operating in a small space, and don’t need to provide audiophile sound, a VHF system is your best choice.

-A Word on Assistive Hearing Systems
+A Word on Assistive Listening Systems

 These frequencies were allocated by the FCC to minimize interference with other devices, although of these two ranges, 216-217 offers better reception.

-Have experiences with UHF or VHF wireless microphone or hearing systems?
+Do you have experiences with UHF or VHF wireless microphone or hearing systems?
 Tell us about them in the comments!